micmejia/bible-dump/AMPC/Isaiah/Isa 4.md

-And he who is left in Zion and remains in Jerusalem will be called holy, everyone who is recorded for life in Jerusalem _and for_ [^b]_eternal life_,
+And he who is left in Zion and remains in Jerusalem will be called holy, everyone who is recorded for life in Jerusalem _and for_ _eternal life_,